All Episodes

 The fix was in from the beginning.

-Even he said that she should have been indicted for the espionage act.
+Even James Baker, the FBI top lawyer, legal counsel, even he said that she should have been indicted for the Espionage Act.

-Information from the inspector general of the intelligence community, anomalies that would suggest she says there were copies of every email going to a third party.
+Information from the Inspector General of the intelligence community, anomalies that would suggest, she says, there were copies of every email going to a third party.

 She was asked if that was news.

-Said, yeah, that's completely baffling to me.
+She said, yeah, that's completely baffling to me.

 My understanding is the intelligence community inspector general did refer the existence of the server to the FBI, but that was because of the existence of classified information on that server.